-You can provide any feedback to us directly at: wpdflexiblepower@westernpower.co.uk, via the online form or by arranging follow up bilateral discussions.
-The consultation period will end on 17/02/2022
+You can provide any feedback to us directly at: wpdflexiblepower@westernpower.co.uk, via the

 2. Flexibility Services requirements

 2.1.
 Current Products

 As covered in our previous statement, we currently procure three services: Secure, Dynamic and Restore.
 These align with the Open Networks Service definitions.
 We do not currently procure Sustain Services as part of our business-as-usual services.
 Each Constraint Management Zone (CMZ) has either Secure or Dynamic as a primary product as well as the optional Restore service.